 You really don’t need a badge to experience SXSW.
 While you will obviously miss out on many shows, films, and interactive events without one, anyone on a budget can have fun in Austin during our famous festival.
-Because we love you, we’ve produced this simple guide to doing just that: Loving SXSW even without a badge.
+Because we love you, we’ve produced this simple guide to doing just that: Loving SXSW, even without a badge.
 Let’s get to it!

+2.)
+Buy your film tickets individually

 3.)
-Buy Your film tickets individually

-2.)
 Go to the free day shows

-1.)
+4.)
 Cruise the unofficial events

 They may not be officially recognized by SXSW, but there are tons and tons of unofficial festival events going on that most badge-holders don’t even know about.
 Start with The Austin Chronicle‘s ultimate guide to unofficial SXSW parties.
 You may be surprised at how many there are and how quality some of these events are.
-Another great resource is the Unofficial SXSW Twitter account, which constantly chronicles newly announced shindigs you don’t need a fat wallet to enjoy.
+Another great resource is the SX Unofficial Twitter account, which constantly chronicles newly announced shindigs you don’t need a fat wallet to enjoy.

-And one bonus tip (if you hadn’t seen it already): Austin.com’s events calendar is chalk full of fun stuff every single day of the week.
+And one bonus tip (if you hadn’t seen it already): Austin.com’s events calendar is chock full of fun stuff every single day of the week.
 That’s a great place to start no matter what else is going on around town.

 See?
 No SXSW badge, no problem!
 Get ready to revel in this magnificent festival — immediately!

-Photo: Flickr user Nan Palmero, creative commons licensed.
+Photo: Flickr user Nan Palmero, Creative Commons licensed